 - a list of links to important Canadian science-related web sites

 - important news items from the world of Canadian science.

 - A growing Canadian science job listing service.

 The stats page contains current statistics on the site's content.

 Barry Shell created the GCS Research Society in 1993.
 At the time, people had nowhere to go to find out about the work and achievements of Canadian scientists.

-Working in his spare time and funded by government grants, Shell researched and interviewed dozens of Canadian scientists, and in 1995 he posted the profiles to a personal website at Simon Fraser University.
-That work led to the book a Great Canadian Scientists and a companion CD-ROM featuring video interviews and science games.
+Working in his spare time and funded by government grants, Shell researched and interviewed dozens of Canadian scientists, and in 1995 he posted the profiles to a personal website at Simon Fraser University where he worked.
+That website led to the book Great Canadian Scientists and a companion CD-ROM featuring video interviews and science games.

 Another book, the award-winning Sensational Scientists: The Journeys and Discoveries of 24 Men and Women of Science was published in 2005, and is also based on the content of science.ca.